I hope everyone had a wonderful Christmas!

 I spent part of my night baking to give as gifts to the various equine-owning people in my life.
 They came out well, I think.
 I guess I won't know for sure until they get horse-tested, though. ;) I'm hoping they go over well with the furry beasts, as the was a nice, easy… Continue

 Added by savannah elizabeth rose lelm on December 7, 2013 at 4:30am —

 My sympathies for all of you in the winter storm.

 I actually rode FOUR times this week!
 Yes, I am exhausted, but we are due to get the winter storm by this weekend, snow and ice are going to try to make it down here on Sunday, Monday it will rain and next week it will be cold again.
 My son’s schedule changed so I grabbed the chance to ride today since I obviously will be huddling at home this weekend instead of enjoying horses.

 Added by Jackie Cochran on December 6, 2013 at 4:00pm —

 Right now, it’s -8 degrees.
 Weather has been in the single digits for days here on the flat, windy, treeless prairie of Colorado.
 I’m absolutely giddy,…

 Added by Anna Blake on December 6, 2013 at 8:26am —

 Timid horses are the introverts at the party.
 They aren't usually the first horses to come up and say, "Hello!" but they can make for lovely personalities to befriend.
 They are naturally super light and responsive to signals and this can make them great fun to play with.
-Playing with a timid horse is our… Continue
+Playing with a timid horse is our chance to observe subtle body language and energy manipulation in… Continue

 Added by Heather Nelson on December 3, 2013 at 11:30pm —